Portable appliance testing: Insulation resistance test

 An insulation resistance test is performed to check the condition of conductor and component insulation.
-Values should not be less than 1MΩ for Class I and Class II appliances at 500 V d.c., or at 250 V d.c. to avoid the equipment apparently failing the test because the metal oxide varistors (MOVs) or electro-magnetic interference (EMI) suppression triggered, for equipment containing voltage limiting devices such as MOVs or EMI suppression.
+Values should not be less than 1MΩ for Class I and 2MΩ for Class II appliances at 500 V d.c., or at 250 V d.c. to avoid the equipment apparently failing the test because the metal oxide varistors (MOVs) or electro-magnetic interference (EMI) suppression triggered, for equipment containing voltage limiting devices such as MOVs or EMI suppression.

 This test is performed using an insulation resistance test meter, or PAT tester, by applying a nominal voltage to the live conductors (line and neutral) of an appliance, and placing 0 volt reference on the earthed parts of a Class I appliance or the external metal parts of a Class II appliance;

 Leakage current test

-A leakage current test is an alternative to the insulation resistance test.
+A leakage current test is sometimes used as an alternative to the insulation resistance test.
 A deficiency of the insulation resistance test is that the DC voltage will not activate electromagnetic switches or internal relays etc. that are common in many modern power tools, computers, and TVs, etc. and therefore it can only test the appliance up to those components.
 For such appliances an alternate leakage current test is available on some testing equipment which performs an AC based test (at reduced voltage), with values not exceeding 5mA for Class I appliances or 1mA for Class II appliances.

+Some PAT Test machines (especially those which are battery powered) are able to perform a 'substitute leakage test' which applies a pulse of 40V into the appliance, and the measured leakage value is multiplied by 6 to give an estimation of the leakage value at 240V.
+This test has many limitations and has limited practical value, and was removed from the 5th edition Code of Practice in 2020.

 AS/NZS 3760:2010 section 2.3.3.2 requires a leakage test to be carried out if equipment being tested must be energised to close the circuit or operate a switching device.
 Leakage testing does require the item being tested to be powered up thus meaning the item will switch on and operate.